|Random Old Ads!|

-An evil wizard has kidnapped Daphne and used a ring of mystical power with which he can manipulate the strings of time.
-Dirk's only chance to save her is his trusty sword and a rusted old time machine, which he must use to dive into the time stream and chase after his love.
-Unfortunately, in typical Dirk style, he'll probably end up getting lost along the way.
-In Dragon's Lair II: Time Warp, you control Dirk the Daring as he makes his way through time.
-Time Warp is the sequel to the phenomenally popular Dragon's Lair, Rick Dyer and Don Bluth's famous early-'80s laserdisc game.
-Like that title, Dragon's Lair II is completely cell-animated by Don Bluth's company.
-You don't precisely control Dirk the Daring.
-Rather, you move the joystick or push the sword button at a time in the cartoon when you must act, usually a moment of danger for Dirk.
-You control Dirk reactions to the events that unfold throughout the game.
-You don't directly control Dirk's movement but rather you must make the correct moves at the appropriate time for Dirk to survive the scene.
+An evil wizard kidnapped lady Daphne and used a ring of mystical power with which he can manipulate the strings of time.
+Dirk's only chance to save the lady is his trusty sword and a rusty old time machine that he has to use to dive into the time stream.
+Unfortunately he'll probably end up getting lost along the way.
+In Dragon's Lair II: Time Warp, you control Dirk the Daring as he travels his way through time.
+Time Warp is the sequel to the phenomenally popular Dragon's Lair laserdisc game by Rick Dyer and Don Bluth.
+Like the original game, Dragon's Lair II is completely cell-animated by Don Bluth's company.
+You don't freely control Dirk the Daring but rather you move the joystick or push the sword button at a given time, where you must act to a moment of danger for our hero.
+So all you have to do is to make the correct move at the appropriate moment so that Dirk will survive the scene.
 This means that just by pressing "Right" doesn't mean Dirk will move right.
-If you fail, the game cuts to a scene of Dirk dying and you must try again.
+If you fail to do so, the game shows a scene of Dirk's death and you must try again.

-Unfortunately, the gameplay is nothing more than a memory test of the correct joystick movements at the right moment in each scene.
-But the whole presentation (visuals and sound) worth every cent back then, even as a six-disk animated demo!
-This game is damn hard to beat too.
+Unfortunately, the gameplay is nothing but a memory test of correct joystick movements at the right moment.
+But the whole presentation (visuals and sound) are quite impressive, even as a six-disk animated demo!
+Otherwise, this game is damn hard to beat.
+GRAPHICS / SOUND

-As expected, the Amiga port offers wonderful graphics, being similar to the Atari ST, Philips CD-i, DOS and 3DO conversions!
-Of course, there are several details and colors missing from the original laser-disc version, but still looks great even with the use of only 16-to-32 colors on screen.
-With bags of variety in the perspectives and viewports it makes excellent viewing for a couple of minutes.
-The animations are based from the laser-disc arcade version, being cut of course due to the limitation of the disk-version sizes.
+The Amiga port has impressive graphics although there are several details and colors missing from the original laser-disc version.
+The cartoon-ish visuals have 16 to 32 colors on-screen and the variety in the camera perspective makes a very decent visual show for a couple of minutes.
+The animations are based on the laser-disc arcade version with the mandatory cuts due to the memory limitations of a floppy disk format.
 Take a look at the impressive screenshots and you'll realize what I mean.

-The sound is also good, featuring digitized sound effects and synthesized soundtracks to accompany particularly eventful scenes.
-I've used this game early in 90's to impress my friends but nothing more than that, as the game was too difficult to play!
+The sound is great and reminds us of a cartoon movie as it features sampled sound effects and soundtracks to accompany particularly eventful scenes.
+Back in the 90s I used this game to impress my friends but nothing more, as the game was too difficult to play!